 The paddle position is measured with a potentiometer and is also the axis of the paddle.
 If you take a look for example at the La Marzocco Strada paddles, you will see, that they use a wiper ring to measure the position.
 This seems to be a much better choise, because the potentiometer will probably break because of the high moment caused by the long lever arm.

 Also this prototype was never got intro production, because I own a Auber PID now...
 I had some design with a proper bearing and also some spring loaded ball indentation marks but that even got never into prototyping.

 For all that are interessted, here are the openscad files: GitHub: gaggia_paddle.

 One easy to implement preinfusion is to let the pump run for some seconds, then switch it off, but do not open the solenoid valve.
 We can do this by using two solid state relais, one for the pump and one for the valve.
 1A should be sufficant here - the pump needs about 50W and the valve about 15VA.

 The Auber PID takes another route and just fires the brewing for a few seconds, then stops and the runs the brewing just normal.
-I had a talk to their technicans about adding a second SSR to control the magnetic valve seperately.
+I had a talk to their technicans about adding a second SSR to control the magnetic valve separately.
 They said that they had the same idea first but came to conclusion that it is not neccessary to have all this trouble.
 They told me, that the results are nearly the same.